 Urban Heat Island means a metropolitan area which is significantly warmer than its surrounding rural areas due to modification of the land surface by urban development.

-Willing Seller means the project property owner(s) is/are willing participant(s) in the proposed real property transaction and at a purchase price not to exceed fair market value as verified by the State.
+Willing Seller means the project property owner(s) is/are will property transaction and at a purchase price not to exceed fa illing participant(s) in the proposed real ir market value as verified by the State.